wairas/happy-tools/README.md

                         (default: None)
   --min_obj_size INT    The minimum size that SAM contours need to have (<= 0
-                        for no minimum) (default: None)
+                        for no minimum) (default: None) --black_ref_locator LOCATOR
+                        the reference locator scheme to use for locating black references, eg rl-manual (default: None) --black_ref_method METHOD
+                        the black reference method to use for applying black references, eg br-same-size (default: None) --white_ref_locator LOCATOR
+                        the reference locator scheme to use for locating whites references, eg rl-manual (default: None) --white_ref_method METHOD
+                        the white reference method to use for applying white references, eg wr-same-size (default: None) --preprocessing PIPELINE
+                        the preprocessors to apply to the scan (default: None)
 ```

 ### Generate image regions objects